What is Chef? Powerful DevOps Tool For Configuration Management

 Configuration Management

-Let us take an example, suppose you are a system engineer in an organization and you want to deploy or update software or an operating system on more than hundreds of systems in your organization in one day.
-This can be done manually but still, it causes multiple errors, some software may crash while updating and we won’t be able to revert back to the previous version.
-To solve such kinds of issues we use Configuration management.
+Letus consider an example: suppose you are a system engineer in an organisation, and you need to deploy or update software or an operating system on over a hundred systems within a single day.
+This can be done manually, but still, it causes multiple errors, some software may crash while updating, and we won’t be able to revert to the previous version.
+To solve such kinds of issues, we use Configuration management.

-Configuration Management keeps track of all the software and hardware-related information of an organization and it also repairs, deploys, and updates the entire application with its automated procedures.
+Configuration Management tracks all software and hardware-related information within an organisation, and it also repairs, deploys, and updates the entire application using its automated procedures.
 Configuration management does the work of multiple System Administrators and developers who manage hundreds of servers and applications.
 Some tools used for Configuration management are Chef, Puppet, Ansible, CF Engine, SaltStack, etc.

 Why Chef?

-Let us take a scenario, suppose you have shifted your office into a different environment and you wanted your system administrator to install, update and deploy software on hundreds of system overnight.
-When the system engineer does this task manually it may cause Human errors and some software’s may not function properly.
-At this stage, we use Chef which is a powerful automated tool which transfers infrastructure into code.
+Let us take a scenario, suppose you have shifted your office into a different environment and you wanted your system administrator to install, update and deploy software on hundreds of systems overnight.
+When the system engineer does this task manually, it may cause Human errors and some software may not function properly.
+At this stage, we use Chef, a powerful automated tool that converts infrastructure into code.

 Why Chef

-Chef automated the application configuration, deployment and management throughout the network even if we are operating it on cloud or hybrid.
-We can use chef to speed up the application deployment.
+Chef automated the application configuration, deployment, and management throughout the network, even when operating in a cloud or hybrid environment.
+We can use Chef to speed up the application deployment.
 Chef is a great tool for accelerating software delivery, the speed of software development refers to how quickly the software is able to change in response to new requirements or condition.

 Get 100% Hike!